CSharpM7/Alucard/recolor.md

 	<h4 class="section-heading text-uppercase">Editing Effects</h4>
 </div>

 Sorry!
 Almost all of Alucard uses common item effects, rather than Richter's vanilla ones due to how daunting creating new effects and hex editing is.
-Particularly for trails which cannot have their colors changed through code.
+Luckily the trails can still be edited, though.